peiyongz/changeSongList/README.md

  #### { id: "3", song_ids: [ "31", "32", "12", "13", "100" ] song 31,32 are added to playlist "3" as song 12,13 duplicated and 100 invalid

 ## Scaling

+### Proposal 1: The tool remains a command line processor
+#### Optimize on json parser

+Need to test various JSON parsers w/ different Java built-in readers/writers with production-like mixtape/change to find the best combination.

+#### Optimize on input format

+Instead of JSON, input file can be a simple text with format well defined, to avoid the need to parse the JSON and build the objects and then apply the change.

+### Proposal 2: Run the tool as service

+When the tool as CLI, it consumes two inputs, one the state (a combination of users, songs, and playlist) and the other , the change (playlist only) and it generates a new state (the same users, songs, but altered playlist).

+The tool is therefore stateless and each time a change is needed, it has to rebuild the state and apply the change.

+If the tool can run as a service, then the state (or multiple states identified by a tag, if needed) can be kept in memory and whenever a change needs to make, all it needs is the change file itself, no more state rebuild.
+Thus no more the state file (in this case, the mixtape) is needed to be re-processed.

+In more use scenarios, the change file is smaller than the state file and the process time shall be much lesser.